 - install roof turbines (whirly-birds) to moderate internal temperatures

 We live in a beautiful, sunburnt country – gratefully, we have a reliable supply of solar energy we can use to efficiently power our business during the day without any grid dependency.

 Our SolarEdge systems provide you with a power metre so you can track the quantity of solar energy you’re producing and notifies you when you’re producing excess solar.
 Any excess solar can be re-directed to battery storage as back up for future energy needs.
 Some solar power plants have the option to be battery compatible, so make sure you ask your energy expert if your business is eligible for this option.

 Start by taking a more considered approach to your energy consumption and introduce energy management strategies – You’ll introduce cost savings to your business in the short term.
 You can then use these cost savings to fund your solar project.

 Experienced energy specialists can model the right sized solar power system for your site and provide accurate forecasting of your savings and your payback period.
-We’ve been installing solar systems for our residential and commercial clients for 8 years – commercial customers are able to save an average of $17k within the first year, and accelerated savings year two and the system has paid itself off in full within three to five years.
+We’ve been installing solar systems for our residential and commercial clients for 8 years – commercial customers are able to save an average of $17k within the first year, and accelerated savings year two and the system has paid itself off, giving them energy independence, in full within three to five years.